kev065/customer-support-agent/README.md

 ## Key Features

-- **Real-time Customer Support:** An interactive chat interface for customers to get help.
+- **Real-time Customer Support:** An interactive repl chat interface for customers to get help.
-- **Context-Aware Responses:** uses data from order history, product information, and previous interactions to inform its answers.
+- **Context-Aware Responses:** uses data from order history, product information to inform its answers.
 - **Semantic Search:** Utilizes a Qdrant as the vector database to perform semantic searches over product descriptions and other unstructured data.
 - **Persistent Data Sync:** A real-time synchronization service keeps the Qdrant vector store perfectly in sync with the primary postgres database.